Cross-domain Compositing with Pretrained Diffusion Models: Related Work

 \section{Related Work}

 \textbf{Image composition} is a well-studied task in computer graphics.
-Compositions are used for image editing and manipulation \citep{lin2018st}, and even for data augmentation \citep{zhou2022sac, dwibedi2017cut}.
+Compositions are used for image editing and manipulation \citep{lin2018st}, and even for data augmentation \citep{zhou2022sac,dwibedi2017cut}.
 Traditional techniques for inserting 2D object patches into images include alpha matting \citep{smith1996blue} and Poisson image editing \citep{perez2003poisson}.
-These approaches involve blending a foreground object into a background image by creating a transition region.
+These approaches involve \textit{blending} a foreground object into a background image by creating a transition region.
 However, compositing typically requires additional transformations, which have recently been tackled in the context of deep learning literature.
-Some learn to apply appropriate transformations (e.g., scale and translation) \citep{zhou2022sac,lin2018st} to an object patch to better place it into a scene image.
-Others aim to correct for any mismatch in illumination between the new patch and the background \citep{cong2020dovenet,cun2020improving}, or insert appropriate shadows \citep{hong2022shadow}.
-Some works leverage Conditional GANs to map images of different objects (e.g. a basket and a bottle) into a combined sample (e.g. a basket with a bottle in it) that captures the realistic interactions between the objects \citep{azadi2020compositional}.
+Some learn to apply appropriate transformations (\eg, scale and translation)~\citep{zhou2022sac,lin2018st} to an object patch to better place it into a scene image.
+Some works leverage Conditional GANs to map images of different objects (\eg, a basket and a bottle) into a combined sample (\eg, a basket with a bottle in it) that captures the realistic interactions between the objects \citep{azadi2020compositional}.
+Others improve realism by inserting appropriate shadows~\citep{hong2022shadow}.
+Another fundamental sub-field is \textit{image harmonization}, which aims to correct for any mismatch in illumination between the new patch and the background~\citep{cong2020dovenet,cun2020improving,tsai2017deep}. \Citep{cong2021bargainnet} do this by encoding illumination information from the background and translating the foreground domain accordingly, while \citep{jiang2021ssh} disentangle image representation into content and appearance, and accomplish harmonization by translating solely the appearance of the foreground by that of the background.
 Finally, compositing methods that aim at inserting 3D objects into scenes typically first determine the geometry and lighting of the scene.
-They then generate an image of the 3D object conditioned on these parameters and insert it into the scene \citep{debevec1998rendering, karsch2011rendering, karsch2014automatic, kholgade20143d, yi2018faces, einabadi2021deep}.
+They then generate an image of the 3D object conditioned on these and insert it into the scene~\citep{debevec1998rendering,karsch2011rendering,karsch2014automatic,kholgade20143d,yi2018faces,einabadi2021deep}.

 In contrast to these approaches, our work tackles the task of \textit{cross-domain} compositing, where the inserted patch and the scene belong to different visual domains.
 Our goal is therefore not only object preservation and blending, but also simultaneous matching of domains.
 Moreover, we leverage pretrained models without having to rely on pretrained detectors or additional labels.